-Interpreting and tagging the images generated in a fish survey is a tedious, time-consuming task.
-Now Norwegian researchers are turning it over to artificial intelligence (AI).
+In ocean research, interpreting and tagging the images generated by echo sounders in a fish survey is a tedious, time-consuming task.
+Now Norwegian marine scientists are turning it over to artificial intelligence (AI).

 During surveys, scientists follow set routes and “count” fish using echo sounders.
 The echo sounders emit sound waves into the water and listen for their echoes.

 Each species of fish has a unique echo signature, or frequency response, which enables scientists to determine which fish they are seeing.
 This, in turn, allows them to estimate the quantity of fish in the ocean and provide fisheries advice on how much can be harvested sustainably.

 However, interpreting and tagging the images produced by the echo sounders is monotonous and time-consuming.
 Researchers at the Institute of Marine Research (IMR) and the Norwegian Computing Center have therefore tried passing the job on to an AI.
 Their results have been published in a new article.

 The researchers at the IMR and Norwegian Computing Center trained the AI for the IMR’s annual survey of sandeels (Ammodytes marinus, also known as sand lances) in the North Sea.

 The AI works by converting the echo sounder data into shapes and colours in several stages.
 This process eventually gives it more abstract information about what it sees in the image